![]() |

 You can find a seat plan for railjet trains on the seat maps page.

-You can find train composition details & seat maps for railjets & EC/IC trains at www.vagonweb.cz.
-Change cs to English upper left, then click Train formations, scroll down to Germany or Austria and click RJX or EC.
+You can find train composition details & seat maps for railjets, ICE, EC & IC trains at www.vagonweb.cz.
+Change cs to English upper left, then click Train formations, scroll down to Germany or Austria and click RJX, ICE, EC or IC.
 Select your specific train.
 Click the seat map icon under the relevant car for a seat map, if available.
 If fussing about facing forward, remember that the railjets are fixed-formation with the locomotive usually at the Munich end.
-EuroCity carriages could be marshalled in the train either way round, so you can't tell which way the carriage will run.
+EuroCity & Intercity carriages can be marshalled either way round, so you can't tell which way the carriage will run.

 -